emdgroup/baybe/docs/known_issues.md

 * Change PyCharm's run configuration from "Run with Python Console" to "Emulate terminal in output console"
 * Use Python version 3.11 or higher
-* Undo the monkeypatch applied by PyCharm by running the following code *at the start of your script:
+* Undo the monkeypatch applied by PyCharm by running the following code **at the start of your script**:
 ```
 import sys
 sys.excepthook = sys.__excepthook__